bibanon/tubeup/README.md

 Once configured to upload, you're ready to go.

 5. Start archiving a video by running the script on a URL.
 Or multiple URLs at once.
-Youtube, Dailymotion, [anything supported by youtube-dlc.](https://github.com/blackjack4494/yt-dlc/blob/master/docs/supportedsites.md) For YouTube, this includes account URLs and playlist URLs.
+Youtube, Vimeo, Twitch, Dailymotion, [anything supported by youtube-dlc.](https://github.com/blackjack4494/yt-dlc/blob/master/docs/supportedsites.md) For YouTube, this includes account URLs and playlist URLs.

 ```
    tubeup <url>